 Ward assemblies can be informative and educational, they can be informal discussions or they can be formal meetings where mechanisms are put in place to ensure that decisions taken are binding.

 Assemblies can be held in person or they can be held online – there are many platforms available which encourage participation and joint decision making.
-We do not need the permission of Council to establish mechanisms for collective decision making in our ward together with our Councillor and representatives from all voting districts so everyone’s voice is included.
+We do not need the permission of Council to establish mechanisms for collective decision making in our ward.
+We can simply do this together with our Councillor and representatives from all voting districts so that everyone’s voice is included.

 Chicago’s 1970s experiment in radical democracy